facebook/react-native/docs/IssueGuidelines.md

-Here are some tips on how to manage GitHub issues efficiently:
+## Tips on managing GitHub issues efficiently

 ### An issue is a duplicate of another issue
 Comment e.g. `@facebook-github-bot duplicate #123`.
 This will add a comment and close the issue.
 Example: [#5977](https://github.com/facebook/react-native/issues/5977)

 ### An issue is a question
-StackOverflow is really good for Q&A. It has a reputation system and voting.
 Questions should absolutely be asked on StackOverflow rather than GitHub.
-However, to make this work we should hang out on StackOverflow every now and then and answer questions.
-A nice side effect is you'll get reputation for answering questions there rather than on GitHub.
 Comment `@facebook-github-bot stack-overflow` to close the issue.
 Examples: [#6378](https://github.com/facebook/react-native/issues/6378), [#6015](https://github.com/facebook/react-native/issues/6015), [#6059](https://github.com/facebook/react-native/issues/6059), [#6062](https://github.com/facebook/react-native/issues/6062).
+Feel free to also answer some [SO questions](stackoverflow.com/questions/tagged/react-native), you'll get rep :)

 ### An issue is a question that's been answered
 Sometimes and issue has been resolved in the comments.
-Resolved issues should be closed.
 Comment `@facebook-github-bot answered` to close it.
 Example: [#6045](https://github.com/facebook/react-native/issues/6045)